gruebite/gruebite.github.io/source/old/2020/03/inversive.md

 In Inversive the map is a monochromatic map, where you can walk on either color with the opposing color being the walls.
 The specific details of the mechanics I haven't decided on yet, but I would like moving between spaces to play a huge role.
 We'll see!
 The prototype will have a random monochromatic map and the ability to move between spaces with some effect.
 Perhaps at that point I'll find some interesting ways to play the existing elements.

+I will be starting this prototype on the 23rd, since I am busy the remainder of the week.

 -gruebite